Home

 Patent A Product

-When you patent a product it means you have received recognition from a government that your invention, not an idea, is new, unique and useful.
+When you patent a product it means you have received recognition that your invention (not an idea) is new, unique and useful.

 Governments issue patents subject to their existing laws and according to their rules and regulations.